Parameshvara Nambudiri: Biographical details

 Parameshvara was a Hindu of Bhrgugotra following the Ashvalayanasutra of the Rigveda.
 Parameshvara's family name (Illam) was Vatasseri and his family resided in the village of Alathiyur (Sanskritised as Asvatthagrama) in Tirur, Kerala.
 Alathiyur is situated on the northern bank of the river Nila (river Bharathappuzha) at its mouth in Kerala.
 He was a grandson of a disciple of Govinda Bhattathiri (1237–1295 CE), a legendary figure in the astrological traditions of Kerala.

-Parameshvara studied under teachers Rudra and Narayana, and also under Sangamagrama Madhava (c.
+Parameshvara studied under teachers Rudra and Narayana, and also under Madhava of Sangamagrama (c.
 1350 – c.
 1425) the founder of the Kerala school of astronomy and mathematics.
 Damodara, another prominent member of the Kerala school, was his son and also his pupil.
 Parameshvara was also a teacher of Nilakantha Somayaji (1444–1544) the author of the celebrated Tantrasamgraha.